AtanasovAtanas/interactive-content/EN/12-Generics/00-Generics-in-Java.md

 # The Problem Before Java 5.0

-Java Generics were introduced in Java 5.0 to provide compile-time type checking and removing risk of `ClassCastException` that was common while working with collection classes.
+Java Generics were introduced in Java 5.0 to provide compile-time type checking and removing the risk of `ClassCastException` that was common while working with collection classes.

 It makes the code stable by detecting the bugs at compile time.